Why do I need a Trust?

 Living trusts have been used to protect property in this manner for hundreds of years, and it is probably one of the most important reasons for a living trust today.
 If you have any beneficiaries who are not quite able to handle large sums of money, then a living trust is a necessary component of your overall estate planning.

 Most of us naturally dislike the concept of probate because it is a public process.
 Theoretically, anyone can go into probate court when a person dies and look at the estate file.
 You can read the will, you can find out who the relatives and beneficiaries are, you can look at the claims of creditors and the list of assets, and you can find the phone numbers and addresses of estate beneficiaries.

 Unscrupulous sales people often go through estate files to locate grieving heirs to prey on.
 Disgruntled heirs, even friends and neighbors, often like to poke their noses into an estate file to see what’s there.
 With the web, they don't even have to get themselves down to the probate court to take a look.

-Revocable living trusts can prevent all of that.
-Revocable living trusts are private; they don’t get filed with the probate court, and no one gets to look at them unless the grantor or the trustee allows it.
+Living trusts can prevent all of that.
+Living trusts are private; they don’t get filed with the probate court, and no one gets to look at them unless the grantor or the trustee allows it.

 Reason #4: Retirement Assets